florentpoujol/Daneel/docs/dev/files/setup.md

 If your project is targeted for the webplayer, you need to use the provided `webplayer/player.html` file instead of the one created when you export your game.

-You also must use Daneel's minified script `build/Daneel.min.lua`, as the non minified script is just too big to load at all in the webplayer.

 <a name="loading"></a>
 ## Loading